 Sandrine Garbay, Yquem's cellarmaster, tasting with us

-2013 Y (bottled last September) - very fresh, aromatic with kiwi and mango, fine complexity and acidity, smooth aftertaste.
+2013 Y (bottled last September) - fresh, aromatic with kiwi and mango, fine complexity and acidity, smooth aftertaste.
 90p.

-App. one week later, on Wednesday, the 1st of April, Yquem 2014 was presented at the Opera Grand Theatre in Bordeaux.
+Almost one week later, on Wednesday, the 1st of April, Yquem 2014 was presented at the Opera Grand Theatre in Bordeaux.
 This year Yquem decided not to serve another vintage.
 My impression of 2014 was the same as written above.
 Spectacular wine!

 Excellent company at the Opera in Bordeaux under tasting of Yquem 2014.
-My wine journalist friend, Panos Kakaviatos, on the left, Panos' photographer, charming Ducloy Laure Marie, in the middle and Eric Touchat of Vizioz Communication on the right
+My wine journalist friend, Panos Kakaviatos, on the left, Panos' photographer, charming Ducloy Laure Marie, in the middle, and Eric Touchat of Vizioz Communication on the right

 Raymond Lafon